jaqmol/teth/README.md

 [Learn about the reasons behind Teth.](WHY.md)

-## NEW IN 1.0.23
+## change-log

+- `1.0.27` Test coverage and refinements for RPC-stack.
+Readme section "object-oriented-design and functional decomposition".

-A RPC-stack to exchange messages with the server much the same way as messages are send within **T** itself.
+- `1.0.23` RPC-stack to exchange messages with a server much the same way as messages are send within **T** itself.
 Thus allowing for server-side **T** usage.

 ## example- and starter-project *teth-todo*